 If an option written by the Fund expires unexercised, the Fund realizes on the expiration date a capital gain equal to the premium received by the Fund at the time the option was written.
-If an option written by the Fund that is not a Section 1256 contract is cash settled, the Fund generally realizes a capital gain if the cash payment made by the Fund upon exercise is less than the premium received from writing the option and a capital loss if the cash payment made is more than the premium received, such capital gain or loss will be treated as short-term capital gain or loss.
-If the written option is repurchased, the Fund generally realizes upon the closing purchase transaction a capital gain if the cost of repurchasing the option is less than the premium received from writing the option and a capital loss if the cost of repurchasing the option is less than the premium received; subject to certain exceptions, such gain or loss generally will be short-term.
-Because exchange-listed S&P 500® and NASDAQ-
+If an option written by the Fund is exercised, the Fund realizes on the expiration date a capital gain if the cash payment made by the Fund upon exercise is less than the premium received from writing the option and a capital loss if the cash payment made is more than the premium received.
+If a written option is repurchased, the Fund realizes upon the closing purchase transaction a capital gain if the cost of repurchasing the option is less than the premium received from writing the option and a capital loss if the cost of repurchasing the option is more than the premium received.

-100® options are Section 1256 contracts, the Fund's gains and losses thereon generally will be treated as 60% long-term and 40% short-term capital gain or loss, regardless of holding period, although certain foreign currency gains and losses from such contracts may be treated as ordinary in character.
-In addition, the Fund generally will be required to "mark to market" (i.e., treat as sold for fair market value) each Section 1256 contract at the close of each taxable year (and on October 31 of each year for excise tax purposes).
-See "Federal Income Tax Matters."
+For written index options that qualify as Section 1256 contracts, the Fund's gains and losses thereon generally will be treated as 60% long-term and 40% short-term capital gain or loss, regardless of holding period.
+In addition, the Fund generally will be required to "mark to market" (i.e., treat as sold for fair market value) each outstanding index option position at the close of each taxable year (and on October 31 of each year for excise tax purposes) and to adjust the amount of gain or loss subsequently realized to reflect the marking to market.
+Gain or loss on index options not qualifying as Section 1256 contracts under the Code would be realized upon disposition, lapse or exercise of the positions and would be treated as short-term gain or loss.

 The principal factors affecting the market value of an option contract include supply and demand in the options market, interest rates, the current market price of the underlying index in relation to the exercise price of the option, the actual or perceived volatility associated with the underlying index, and the time remaining until the expiration date.
-Upon the writing of a call or a put option, the premium received by the Fund is included in the Statement of Assets and Liabilities as a liability.
-The amount of the liability is subsequently marked-to-market to reflect the current market value of the option written.
-A written option is valued at the closing price on the exchange on which it is traded or, if not traded on an exchange or no closing price is available, at the mean between the last bid and asked prices or otherwise at fair value as determined by the Board of the Fund.
+The premium received for an option written by the Fund is recorded as an asset of the Fund and its obligation under the option contract as an initially equivalent liability.
+The Fund then adjusts over time the liability as the market value of the option changes.
+The value of each written option is marked to market daily and valued at the closing price on the exchange on which it is traded or, if not traded on an exchange or no closing price is available, at the mean between the last bid and asked prices or otherwise at fair value.

 The transaction costs of buying and selling options consist primarily of commissions (which are imposed in opening, closing and exercise transactions), but may also include margin and interest costs in particular transactions.
-The impact of transaction costs on the profitability of a transaction may often be greater for options transactions than for transactions in the underlying securities because these costs are often greater in relation to options premiums than in relation to the prices of underlying securities.
+The impact of transaction costs on the profitability of a transaction may often be greater for options transactions than for transactions in the underlying securities because these costs are often greater in relation to option premiums than in relation to the prices of underlying securities.
 Transaction costs may be especially significant in option strategies calling for multiple purchases and sales of options over short periods of time or concurrently.
 Transaction costs associated with the Fund's options strategy will vary depending on market circumstances and other factors.